aybassiouny/mahdytech/content/blog/2019/01/05/task-manager-memory-info/index.md

 ## Allocations in Windows

-Whenever a new process starts, OS gives it reserves some space for this process.
+Whenever a new process starts, OS reserves some memory space for this process's use.
 In x86 systems, this space is 4GB, with usually 2GB for kernel use, and the rest for the process.
 For this post, let's ignore kernel usage.
 For x64-systems reserved process memory can grow to a whopping 64TB.
 How come can we allocate up to several TBs when we actually have a measly 8GB machine?
 We'd need first to understand reserving vs committing memory.

 ### Reserving vs Committing memory